Most of the women get pregnant with one baby, while some get pregnant with two, three, four, or even more than that at a time.

 What are Fraternal Twins?

-These twins are not genetically identical but have only 50 percent of the genetic identity, and therefore, they are also known as non-identical twins.
+These twins are not genetically identical but have only 50 percent of the genetic identity, therefore, they are also known as non-identical twins.

 Most twins belong to this type of twins as they are born due to hereditary factors.
 Twins born as fraternal can be of different sex.
-Therefore they can be Boy and boy, girl and girl, and girl and boy.
+Therefore, they can be Boy and boy, girl and girl, and girl and boy.

 It is rare but a fact.
 There is also a chance that both of the babies might not be born on the same day.

-They are the result of hyper ovulation.
+They are the result of hyperovulation.
 It was a condition when women released more than one egg.
 They are common in Africa and rare in Asia.

 The embryos in this twin also split after 2-3 days of fertilization.
 It is easy to distinguish between babies in this as they can be of different sex and characteristics.